google-research/google-research/coltran/README.md

 ### Single GPU Sampling

 Sampling high resolution images is a three step procedure.
-On a P100 GPU, the colorizer samples a batch of 20 images in 3-5 minutes, while the color and spatial upsampler sample in the order of milliseconds.
+On a P100 GPU, the colorizer samples a batch of 20 images around 3.5 minutes while on a V100
+GPU, the time taken is approximately 90 seconds.
+The color and spatial upsampler sample in the order of milliseconds.

 Sampling configurations for each model are described by `config.sample` ConfigDict at `configs/.py`